Billing Overview

 Build job minutes are counted from the moment when VM or LXD container is spun up.
 Thus, queue waiting time or spinning-up time are not taken into account when calculating job duration time.

 Your credits remain available until you use them or disband them.
-At the moment, we do not discard unused paid credits after 12 months, yet this may be subject to change on short notice.
+At the moment, unused paid credits expire after 12 months.
+You may disband your credits.
+This happens when

 • you switch from the Usage-based plan to a Free Plan (which cancels the paid Plan)